Updated: 10-12-2025 at 5:30 PM

 1k

 Benami transactions have always confused legal systems and the government, especially in India.
-To entirely abolish Benami transactions, the government of India introduced the Prohibition of Benami Transactions Act in 1988, commonly known as the Benami Act.
+To entirely abolish Benami transactions, the government of India introduced the Prohibition of Benami Transactions Act, 1988, commonly known as the Benami Act.

 Benami transactions are defined under Section 2(a) of the Benami Transaction Act, 1988.
 In these types of transactions, a property is purchased in the name of a person who is not the person paying for the property.
 Let us understand this with the help of an illustration.

-The Benami Act has its roots in ancient India.
-The literal meaning of the Urdu word ‘Benami’ is ‘no name’ which translates to someone who pays for another person’s property to own the property indirectly.
-The traces of Benami can be traced back to British rule in India where they used to procure lands with the help of Benami transactions.
+The Benami Transaction Act, 1988, has its roots in ancient India.
+The literal meaning of the Urdu word ‘Benami’ is ‘no name’, which translates to someone who pays for another person’s property to own the property indirectly.
+The traces of Benami can be traced back to British rule in India, where they used to procure lands with the help of Benami transactions.

-The Benami transactions were first legalised in 1778 in the Gopeekrist Gosain vs. Gungapersuad Gosain case where the judge concluded that Benami transactions were an old practice in India and would continue to happen unless otherwise stated in the law.
-This legalisation was one of the major disadvantages back then.
+The Benami transactions were first legalised in 1778 in the Gopeekrist Gosain vs. Gungapersuad Gosain case, where the judge concluded that Benami transactions were an old practice in India and would continue to happen unless otherwise stated in the law.
+This legislation was one of the major disadvantages back then.

-However, with the passing of time and the evolution of human minds and judgements, Benami transactions were prohibited with the introduction of the Benami Transaction Act in 1988.
+However, with the passing of time and the evolution of human minds and judgments, Benami transactions were prohibited with the introduction of the Benami Transaction Act in 1988.

-Let us have a look at what the Benami transactions' latest changes include!
+Let us have a look at what the latest judgments on Benami Transaction Act!

-Section 24(2) of the Benami Act says that a copy of such notice should also be sent to the beneficiary owner along with the benamidar if the beneficiary’s identity is known.
+Section 24(2) of the Benami Transaction Amendment Act says that a copy of such notice should also be sent to the beneficiary owner along with the benamidar, if the beneficiary’s identity is known.
 A new Section 2A is being inserted in the Act to propose a time limit not exceeding 3 months for filing a reply to the notice.

-Union Budget 2024 proposes to extend this time limit of ninety days to four months.
-Section 24(4) of the Benami Act says if a provisional attachment of property was made under section 24(3), the initiating officer shall pass an order either continuing or revoking the provisional attachment within a period not exceeding ninety days.
+Union Budget 2024 proposes to extend the time limit of ninety days to four months.
+Section 24(4) of the Benami Transaction Amendment Act says that if a provisional attachment of property was made under section 24(3), the initiating officer shall pass an order either continuing or revoking the provisional attachment within a period not exceeding ninety days.
 The new budget proposes to extend this time limit to four months.

 Section 24(5) of the Benami Act provides that, if the initiating officer passes an order continuing the provisional attachment, he shall draw up a statement of the case and refer it to the adjudicating authority within fifteen days from the date of attachment.
 To facilitate working, the Budget 2024 seeks to extend it to 1 month.

 These time extensions in the Benami Act will help both the government officers dealing with this and the people who are supposed to file replies.
-The Benami Act is essential to prevent illicit transactions and to avert any incidents of money laundering.
+The updated Benami Transaction Act 2016 would prove itself to be essential in preventing criminal activities like illicit property-related transactions, money laundering, etc. The amendment also reflects and represents the Indian government’s commitment toward keeping an accountable and transparent environment, especially in the real estate sector.

 Stay updated with Jaagruk Bharat to get the latest information on government healthcare schemes and more, and reach out to us via our community page if you have any questions.